-Hematopoietic stem cell transplantation (HSCT), commonly known as bone marrow transplantation, is the most frequently used cell therapy to treat a variety of hematologic malignancies and other serious conditions.1 In this procedure, patients are treated with chemotherapy, radiation or a combination of both to destroy residual cancerous or defective cells in the bone marrow.
-Patients then receive new bone marrow stem cells from a healthy donor, which is intended to fully reconstitute the bone marrow and immune system, potentially curing the disease.
+Bone marrow transplant, also called hematopoietic stem cell transplantation (HSCT), is used to treat a variety of hematologic malignancies and other serious bone marrow disorders.
+In this procedure, patients are treated with chemotherapy, radiation or a combination of both to destroy residual cancerous or defective cells in the bone marrow.
+Patients then receive new bone marrow stem cells, often from a healthy donor (allogeneic HSCT).
+The donor cells are intended to fully reconstitute the patient’s bone marrow and immune system, potentially curing the disease.

 Despite the curative potential of a bone marrow transplant, many eligible patients do not receive one or have a significant wait to get a match.
 Even for patients who do receive transplant, treatment is not always effective and can lead to serious complications that can dramatically affect quality of life, such as infections and graft-versus-host-disease (GVHD).
 Complications can also lead to lengthy hospitalizations.

 NiCord® is an advanced cell therapy in Phase 3 development as a rapid, potentially life-saving solution for patients in need of allogeneic HSCT.
 NiCord has two main components: umbilical cord blood that has been expanded through our proprietary nicotinamide-based, or NAM, technology, which allows the cells to grow while maintaining stem-like functionality; and immune cells capable of providing an immediate immune benefit.
 NiCord is the first bone marrow transplant product to receive Breakthrough Therapy Designation from the U.S. Food and Drug Administration, and has also received Orphan Drug Designation in the U.S. and EU.